Planting Trees & Shrubs

 Now that your new tree or shrub is planted, take these steps to ensure strong vigorous growth and a healthy, long life.
 Adequate watering is the main key to plant survival.
 After planting, water trees as needed to keep the soil evenly damp but not wet.
 Do not rely on sprinkler systems alone to properly water new plantings.
 A Dramm Tree Soaker Ring is an inexpensive but effective water applicator.
 Do not water plants if the soil is wet from rainfall or your previous watering.

-Apply Greenlight™ Root Stimulator or Miracle Gro™ Plant Food every two weeks for the first year.
+Apply Greenlight™ Root Stimulator every two weeks for the first year.
 After the tree or shrub has been planted for one year, fertilize twice a year, in early fall and again in early spring, with TLC Tree, Shrub, and Landscape Food.
 A systemic insecticide such as Bio Advanced™ Tree and Shrub-Protect & Feed should also be applied in spring to protect the plant from unwanted pest damage.
+Winter Watering is very important.
+Water your plants at least once a week during the winter if we do not receive measurable precipitation.

 Keep in mind, Oklahoma has experienced periods of severe drought conditions the past few years.
 The proper watering of your plants is critical to their health and survival.